You can copy an object in order to reuse the original object, or part of the original object, in a new context, for example.

 The copy function is called.

 3. Enter the key attributes for the object copy under Target Object.
 To enter the software component version and namespace of the target object, use input help (icon ).
 Enter the name of the target object manually.
 The default name is the name of the original object.

 4. Choose Copy.

 You can copy interface or mapping objects together with all their dependent objects.

 If you select this option, all dependent objects are copied to the new namespace with the object.
 This ensures that the entire object is copied and that you can use it with all its features in the new namespace.

 If the original object contains object references to objects in a namespace other than that of the original object, these referenced objects are not copied.

-Since you can only copy dependent objects with interface objects, if you are copying other objects you must make sure that the object references still function in the object copy.
+Since you can only copy dependent objects with interface objects or mapping objects, if you are copying other objects you must make sure that the object references still function in the object copy.
 Note that the various object reference types have different results in the object copy.
 If objects have relative object references, you must copy the dependent objects separately and use the same name in the new namespace.